 1. Conduct in-depth research in buyer personas

 Businesses who lack a solid customer experience (CX) strategy based on deep customer insights complain that they don’t understand their customers.
 Alternatively, those who develop omni channel CX plans grounded in a survey, demographic, and behavioral data have much better outcomes.

 71% of companies that exceed revenue and lead goals have documented personas.

 Customer personas provide tremendous value to your business by representing different segments that make up your target audience.
 Using data-driven research is the key to understanding who is your target audience and what motivates them to purchase your products and services.

 The most crucial element of a persona’s influence is an improvement to customer experiences.
 The use of a well-constructed persona results in more effective marketing and sales.

-- Improve value propositions align with the desired needs of the customers.
+- Improve value propositions that align with the desired needs of the customers.

 - Increase profits by providing customers with what they are looking for.

 - Provide a better understanding of buyers, their needs, and how to fix them.

 - Accelerate lead conversions by aligning your teams around a customer-centric vision.

 2. Identify the preferred customer touchpoints